nmbr73/Kernfusion/ConFusion/README.md

 **Use [Obsidian](https://obsidian.md) to edit files in here.
 To do so just open this folder as a vault.**

+- Clone this repository
+  - Do a `git clone https://github.com/nmbr73/Kernfusion`
+- In Obsidian
+  - Select "Open folder as vault"
+  - Chose the 'ConFusion' subdirectory

 -----

 Welcome to the Kernfusion wiki!